pedrolucas7i/myAI/README.md

 # myAI
- An Alexa o Jarvis in python for Linux
+ An Alexa o Jarvis in python with Portuguese language for Linux